 Olerai Beach House: Our full report

-A fully staffed, private beach house on Tiwi Beach, Olerai Beach House is a spacious and comfortable second home, opened to guests in 2011.
-Visitors have full and exclusive use of the house, and access straight onto the very quiet public beach.
+A fully staffed, private home towards the southern end of Tiwi Beach, south of Mombasa, Olerai Beach House is a spacious and comfortable family beach house, opened to guests in 2011.
+Visitors have full and exclusive use of the house and grounds, and access straight onto the very quiet public beach.

 From the terrace, a grassy lawn slopes down to palm groves emerging from the sand and scrub behind the gently shelving beach.
-Borders of flowering plants and a short flight of steps separate the house from the large swimming pool, which is set into an area of impressive coral rock caves – large vertical openings in the ground that are typical of this ancient, coral reef coastline.
-On the seaward side, the pool terrace gives access to the beach, and on the land-facing side, the terrace extends beneath ground level into an area in the open-roofed cave system that has been partially landscaped with a concrete floor to provide a pleasantly cool area for the table tennis table.
-Bats fill some of the cave niches to one side and, at the top of the cave walls near ground level, tropical vegetation overflows from the garden.
+Borders of flowering plants and a short flight of steps separate Olerai House from the large swimming pool, which is set into an area of impressive coral rock caves – large vertical openings in the ground that are typical of this ancient, coral-reef coastline.
+On the seaward side, the pool terrace gives access to the beach, and on the land-facing side, the terrace extends beneath ground level into an area in the open-roofed cave system that has been partially landscaped with a concrete floor to provide a pleasantly cool area for a table-tennis table.
+Bats fill some of the cave niches to one side and, at the top of the cave walls, near ground level, tropical vegetation overflows from the garden.
 Altogether, the effect is magical, and doubly so at night, when the pool and cave lights are on.

 The upper floor of the house is accessed by a rather funky wrought-iron spiral staircase.
 This floor is largely open-plan, so most suitable for children, with very spacious bedrooms at each end and a landing that crosses above the lounge beneath a wall of nicely executed reproduction prehistoric cave paintings.
 The upper floor is directly under the impressive, high-pitched roof, and has very large, dormer-like openings on all sides, allowing plenty of airflow.
 There's not much privacy upstairs, however, and both bedrooms are simply screened off from the landing by hanging drapes.
 Each upstairs room has two large twins and an extra single bed.
 Mosquito protection is achieved with a very large, frame-hung mosquito net above each pair of twin beds.
 There’s plenty of clothes storage and floor fans.
 Each upstairs bedroom also has a shower room with washbasin and flush loo.
 As in the downstairs bathrooms, the toiletries are rather basic.